 Although invisible to human eyes, unicellular microorganisms are the oldest, the most abundant, and the most diverse forms of life.
 Over 99% of microorganisms remain uncultured, making them inaccessible to many classical microbiology methods.
 Uncultured microorganisms dominate many functions of the biosphere, including the productivity of the oceans, the fertility of soils, the health of plants and animals, including humans, and the global cycles of carbon, nitrogen, and other elements.
 This “microbial uncultured majority” also harbors an enormous potential for novel natural product discovery and bioenergy production.

 User fees are charged to cover SCGC operational expenses.
-SCGC equipment acquisition, infrastructure upgrades and initial method development have been supported, in part, by the U. S. National Science Foundation, the Department of Energy, the National Aeronautics and Space Administration, and the State of Maine Technology Institute.
+SCGC equipment acquisition, infrastructure upgrades and initial method development have been supported, in part, by the U. S. National Science Foundation, the Simons Foundation, the Department of Energy, the Illumina corporation, and the State of Maine Technology Institute.